imliuyzh/lfs101x-notes/chapter9.md

 30 08 10 06 * /home/sysadmin/full-backup
 ```

+Cron jobs run in the background and constantly check the cron table, and the `/etc/cron.*/` and `/var/spool/cron/` directories.
+Each user has a unique crontab file in `/var/spool/cron/`.
+These cron files are not supposed to be edited directly.
+Use `crontab` to create, edit, install, uninstall, and list cron jobs.

 ### `anacron`
 While `cron` has been used in UNIX-like operating systems for decades, modern Linux distributions have moved over to `anacron`.
 This was because `cron` implicitly assumed the machine was always running.
 However, If the machine was powered off, scheduled jobs would not run. `anacron` will run the necessary jobs in a controlled and staggered manner when the system is up and running.